Merituum/Merituum/README.md

 ### 📡 Antenna Design Simulation and Constructions
 Design of patch antennas [Patch antenna B7 LTE](https://github.com/Merituum/patch2600LTE)<br>
 Log-periodic antennas [LPDA for LTE (B1, B3, B7)](https://github.com/Merituum/LPDA_1.8-2.6GHz)<br>
-Currently working on a beam steering system for communication with the ISS [ISS Project](https://github.com/Merituum/ISSproject)
+Currently working on a beam steering system for communication with the ISS [ISS Project](https://github.com/Merituum/ISSproject)<br>
+Repository is hidden since paper about this project is about to be published at KRiT (National Conference of Radiocommunications and ICT)

 ### 📶 MNSM - BTS Map with Azimuth Displaying
 Python application that displays a map with mobile stations in Poland along with the azimuths of their antennas.
 [MNSM - link](https://github.com/Merituum/mnsm_BTS_map)